aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/read-features-from-gml/_index.md

 };
 ```

-In this step, we configure `SchemaLocation` to null, indicating that Aspose.GIS will attempt to read the schema location from the GML file itself.
-Additionally, we enable `LoadSchemasFromInternet` to true in case the schema references are located online.
+> **Pro tip:** If you know the exact schema location, assign it to `SchemaLocation` to avoid extra network calls.

-## Step 2: Read Features from GML File
+### Step 3: Open the GML File and Enumerate Features

-Next, we use the `VectorLayer.Open` method to open the GML file and read its features.
-We provide the file path, specify the GML driver, and pass the previously defined `GmlOptions`.
+Use `VectorLayer.Open` with the GML driver and the options you just created.
+The `using` block ensures the layer is properly disposed after processing.

 ```csharp
 using (VectorLayer layer = VectorLayer.Open(dataDir + "file.gml", Drivers.Gml, options))